ensley/cookbook/_recipes/challah.md

 cuisine:
   - Mediterranean
 ---
+This recipe is from *Modern Jewish Baker: Challah, Babka, Bagels & More* by Shannon Sarna.

 The high altitude really seems to mess with this recipe.
 I've had trouble with the dough being super sticky and not coming together.
 Sometimes I can save it by adding an extra half a cup or so of flour, but not always.
 If you're at altitude, good luck.